A difficult start: the economic sciences in the nineteenth century

 Challenging beginnings

 The early decades of the discipline’s history were not auspicious.
 The problems began even before the first appointment was made.
 The older, highly traditional faculty members largely rejected economics, though it did find some advocates among the younger professors.
 In addition, the expectations placed on the figure appointed to the new chair were high.
 He was not only to prove himself academically but also to be capable of communicating the subject to a broader, urban public.
 Specifically, he was expected to teach at the Basel Trade School and to take on an active role as a public speaker.
 This demand – to not only pursue economic sciences academically but also to bring them closer to a bourgeoisie in Basel defined by commerce and education – remained closely linked to academic teaching well into the twentieth century.
-The university’s oversight board, or Kuratel – still an institution dominated by academics, despite city involvement – accordingly praised the candidate appointed in 1855, the Bonn economist Erwin Nasse (1829–1890), for showing no interest in “theoretical exaggerations, figments, and follies.”
+The university’s oversight Committee, or Kuratel – still an institution dominated by academics, despite city involvement – accordingly praised the candidate appointed in 1855, the Bonn economist Erwin Nasse (1829–1890), for showing no interest in “theoretical exaggerations, figments, and follies.”
 Yet the new discipline met with little interest among Basel students: only one student enrolled for Nasse’s inaugural lecture.
 Clearly disappointed with the prospects in Basel, Nasse, who later became a cofounder and chairman of the Association for Social Policy, returned to Germany after one semester to accept a position at the University of Rostock.

 The structural problems of teaching in economic science persisted for decades, turning the Basel chair of economics into a kind of stepping-stone for a career elsewhere.
 It was primarily younger German professors – the first Swiss professor was not appointed until 1942, and as of 2010, the field in Basel was still waiting for a full professorship to be held by a woman – who made their mark as young scholars, while aiming for a better position and leaving Basel as soon as possible.
 After Nasse’s departure, the chair remained vacant for eight years.
 Subsequently, over a period of thirty-five years (1864 to 1899), no fewer than eight economists were appointed, most of whom left the chair after two to three years.